Antigua & Barbuda

 Antigua is the largest of the Leeward Islands.
 Discovered by Christopher Columbus in 1493 for the Spanish Crown, Spain never colonized it.
 After settling St. Cristophe in 1623 and being its first Governor from 1624 until his death in 1649, Sir Thomas Warner (1580-1649) settled Antigua in 1632 becoming its first Governor from 1632 to 1635, succeeded by his son Edward Warner from 1635 to 1639.
 Antigua formally became an English colony in 1667 and by 1672 accounted for almost half of the Leeward Islands sugar production.

-The first large scale sugar plantation in Antigua was established by Col. Christopher Codrington (1640-1698) who named it Betty's Hope in honor of his daughter.
-During the 19th Century, the whole island of Antigua could have been considered a big sugar plantation.
-Windmills first appeared in Antigua ca. 1750, by 1870 there were approximately one hundred seventy windmills in an island of one hundred eight square miles, each the center of a sizable plantation.
-In 1684, King Charles II granted a renewable fifty year lease on the island of Barbuda to Col. Codrington.
-His family held control of Barbuda until 1860 when it was annexed to Antigua.
+In 1684, King Charles II granted a renewable fifty year lease on the island of Barbuda to Col. Codrington, his family held control of Barbuda until 1860 when it was annexed to Antigua.
 Col. Codrington used Barbuda to cultivate provisions for his estate in Antigua.
 The whole island of Barbuda was but a big plantation and was never developed.
 In 2017 Hurricane Irma missed Antigua but pummeled Barbuda pretty much flattening it.
 All Barbudans were evacuated to Antigua and the island has never recovered from the devastation.

 Steam power was introduced in Antigua around 1845 and by the end of the century the central sugar mill concept took over all sugar production.
 Towards the end of the 19th Century and the beginning of the 20th Century when the sugar industry evolved into the central sugar mill concept, the following three central sugar mills were established in Antigua:

 For years, individual plantations processed their sugarcane and produced rum for the local market.
-However, in the early 20th Century estates stopped distilling and it was individual rum shops that concocted their own blends.
-In 1932 a number of these rum shops joined together to form the Antigua Distillery Ltd. (ADL).
-In 1934 ADL acquired several sugar plantations and Montpellier Sugar Factory to produce molasses for its rum distillery in Rat Island.
-Montpellier Sugar Factory closed down due to labor problems after the 1954 crop.
+However, in the early 20th Century estates stopped distilling and it was individuals mostly of Portuguese descent including the Farara and De Freitas families, owners of rum shops that concocted their own blends.
+In 1932 a number of these rum shops joined together to form the Antigua Distillery Ltd. in response to the decline of local sugar production and the desire to control distillation and branding of their own rum.
+In 1934 Antigua Distillery Ltd. acquired several sugar plantations and Montpellier Sugar Factory to produce molasses for its rum distillery in Rat Island near the main port in the capital of St. John’s.

 In 1967 Antigua became an associated state of the British Commonwealth and in 1981 achieved full independence.
 Antigua & Barbuda as the island nation is formally known, is a founding member of the Organization of Eastern Caribbean States, an economic union created to adopt a common approach to trade, health, education and the environment, as well as the development of critical sectors such as agriculture, tourism and energy.
 In 1969 the Parliament of Antigua and Barbuda a bill to borrow EC$5.6 million from the Royal Bank of Canada to purchase the Antigua Sugar Factory and the Antigua and Barbuda Syndicate Estates Ltd. both of which combined owned a vast majority of the sugar estates on the island which included some 33,000 acres of arable land, beach land, estate houses and the sugar mill.